 ♥ I’m not going to answer any private calls while I’m working, I’m also not going to make the laundry or go to the gym – unless I scheduled it, of course!
 The positive side effect of having a home office is that you can balance family, work and house much easier, right?
 So what does it mean that I can’t do the laundry?
 Well, you can, but only if you had it planned (as a small break after 2 hours of working, for instance).
 And not as a don’t-feel-like-writing-that-email-right-now-kind-of-spontaneous 😉

-5 Tips that will help you increase your productivity while working from home
+5 tips that will help you increase your productivity while working from home

-- There are moments where it’s just impossible to get any work done.
+- There are moments when it’s just impossible to get any work done.
 Especially if you have babies at home.
 In that case, getting the best out of your free time is key – but remember to be gentle to yourself.
 Get only things done which are extremely important to keep going, such as delivering a project on time or talking to customers.
 Almost every other task can wait 😉

 - Being productive doesn’t mean being busy.
 If you think about it, being productive is exactly the opposite!
 What’s the use of working long hours just for the sake of working?
 What you wanna do is to work as little as possible but with the highest income, right?
-So make good use of your work schedule and don’t get stuck in tasks which won’t bring you a dime!
+So make good use of your work schedule and don’t get stuck in tasks that won’t bring you a dime!

 - Checking your emails can get away with your planned schedule, so watch out!
 Now, I’m not saying that you shouldn’t check your emails – just maybe not that often.
-I used to check my emails so often that I could spend way too much time reading, answering and clicking on “More info” URLs which weren’t that important as they seemed.
+I used to check my emails so often that I could spend way too much time reading, answering, and clicking on “More info” URLs which weren’t that important as they seemed.
 So my advice here is for you to check your emails once you’ve got your most important tasks done.
 And twice per day should be enough – unless you’re expecting any critical messages.

 - The same applies to your cell phone.
-Turn it off, mute it and don’t answer any calls or messages which aren’t REALLY important.
+Turn it off, mute it, and don’t answer any calls or messages which aren’t REALLY important.

 >>> Find out how to start working from home in this post.